 Safety tips for cyclists

-Shoulder check well in advance and hand signal before taking any turns.
+Shoulder check.
+Use hand signals and shoulder check in advance before taking any turns.
 Remember, drivers sometimes fail to yield right-of-way.

 Protect yourself before cycling

 Always wear an approved bicycle helmet that meets safety standards (CSA, ANSI, ASTM or SNELL B-95) and occasionally check for signs of wear.
 Wearing a helmet is the law in B.C. and you could be fined for not wearing one.

 Remember to plan for poor weather or low light conditions.
 Your bicycle must be equipped with a white headlight visible at 150 metres and a rear red light/reflector visible at 100 metres.
 Be extra visible with reflective gear on your pedals and wheels.

 Be aware of road markings and what they mean in the area that you're cycling in.
 There are many different types of bicycle infrastructure, know your shoulders from your sharrows and learn the local bike signage for your municipality.